lgarron/auralux/constellations/13-bootes-force/shortcut.md

 ## Notes

 - ⁴ I hoard all units on C until one of the other players attacks, then immediately move all units to B. This is intended to delay attacks from other players, though I don't know if it works.
+- ⁸ You may need to target units to the far to the side.
+Targeting F directly loses units into the middle due to the force field.